lvillis/webbenchmark/README.md

 [![Jetbrains Logo](https://krwu.github.io/img/jetbrains.svg)](https://www.jetbrains.com/?from=serverstatus)

 Thanks to [Jetbrains](https://www.jetbrains.com/?from=serverstatus) for supporting this small open source project!
-I used Pycharm and WebStorm for years, they are the best tools!
+I used GoLand and PyCharm for years, they are the best tools!